Trump budget proposal still seeking wall funding

 The Office of Management and Budget said the plan would cut deficits by $3 trillion over 10 years, a far cry from traditional Republican proposals that vowed to slash spending in a bid to balance the federal budget.

 Instead, Trump has proposed massive new military spending and billions for border security, which he insists is necessary to protect the United States.
-The budget outline released on Sunday did not detail any cuts to spending, though further details of the budget are expected later Monday.
+The budget outline released on Sunday did not detail any cuts to spending, though further details of the budget were expected later Monday.

 "As a nation, we face difficult times -- challenged by a crumbling infrastructure, growing deficits, rogue nations, and irresponsible Washington spending.
 Through this budget proposal, it is clear that the President and this administration are determined to reverse these trends, and ensure greater prosperity for the hard-working American taxpayer," Trump's budget director Mick Mulvaney said in a statement.